EdVassie/SQL-FineBuild/README.md

 Alternatively, to prepare the code for use, download the relevant folder for your version of SQL Server, then download the _Build Scripts_ folder and copy it into the _\FineBuild_ folder.

 Documentation is found on the [SQL FineBuild Wiki](https://github.com/SQL-FineBuild/Common/wiki).
+Issues shoud be logged in the [Issues List](https://github.com/SQL-FineBuild/Common/issues).